galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/installing-cli-tool.md

 2. Add `galasactl` to your PATH to enable the tool to be called from the command line without having to specify the path to the directory in which it is stored.
 3. Open `cmd.exe` and type `start galasactl.exe` in the directory containing `galasactl`.

-You are now able to run Galasa CLI commands from the command line.
+You can now run the Galasa CLI too from any directory in your file system without having to specify the absolute path.

 ## Next steps